ClickHouse/clickhouse_vs_snowflake/top_projects_by_distro/README.md

 - Uses the top 25 distros.
 - Issues a subsequent query filtering by a random timeframe (same for each).

+The focus here is performance when filtering by a non-clustered or ordered column.
+This is not a complete linear scan, as we are still filtering by date/timestamp, but expected performance to be much slower.

+These queries will therefore benefit from distributing computation across all nodes in the cluster (by default ClickHouse uses the receiving node only).

+In Snowflake, this is performed by default.

+In ClickHouse Cloud this requires us to use parallel replicas.
+This feature allows the work for an aggregation query to be spread across all nodes in the cluster, reading from the same shard.

 ## Queries